A cross-platform curses-based monitoring tool

 - pyzmq (for the ZeroMQ export module)

-- requests (for the Ports, Cloud plugins and RESTful export module)
+- requests (for the Ports and Cloud plugins)

 - scandir (for the Folders plugin) [Only for Python < 3.5]